 To defend himself from his creditors, Pietro is forced to sell the second shop and register the workshop in Strada Vittorio Emanuele in his wife’s name.
 Riccardo begins to work for the family company.

-On 27 November Gualtiero, after more than three years of military service, is discharged and begins to work in the pasta factory, taking care of the commercial sector.
+On November 27th Gualtiero, after more than three years of military service, is discharged and begins to work in the Pasta Factory, taking care of the commercial sector.

-The first project to extend the pasta factory in Strada Vittorio Emanuele.
-Preference is given to renting a vast building outside the gate from Giovanni Gabbi.
+The first project is to extend the Pasta Factory in Strada Vittorio Emanuele.
+Preference is given to renting a vast building out-of-town from Giovanni Gabbi.
 In February, Barilla takes part in the first International Exhibition of Modern Industry in Rome, winning its first gold medal.
 Barilla has 30 employees and produces 3 tons of pasta a day.

-Riccardo (1880-1947) and Gualtiero (1881-1919), the sons of Pietro senior, take over the reins of the Company.
+Riccardo (1880-1947) and Gualtiero (1881-1919), Pietro senior’s sons, take the reins of the Company.
 The new factory in Via Veneto is built.
-Emilio Trombara is appointed to design the new corporate trademark.
-On 29 July, Gianna was born, Riccardo and Virginia Fontana’s first daughter.
-The shop in Strada Farini is opened, the Pasta Factory’s ‘Branch no. 1’ and the one in Via Saffi (‘Branch no. 2’).
+Emilio Trombara is appointed to design the new Corporate trademark.
+On July 29th Gianna is born, Riccardo and Virginia Fontana’s first daughter.
+The shops in Strada Farini (“Branch no. 1”) and in Via Saffi (“Branch no. 2”) are opened.

-On 16 April Pietro is born, second child and first son of Riccardo and Virginia.
+On April 16th Pietro is born, Riccardo and Virginia’s second child and first son.
 Barilla takes part in the Verdi Exhibitions, by mounting a kiosk at Parco Ducale and a photographic exhibition in its shop in Via Farini.
 Giovanni Gabbi’s building is purchased.
 Barilla has around 80 workers and produces 10 tons of pasta a day.

-On 17 May Gualtiero Barilla dies, who bequeath to his sisters his share of the Company.
+On May 17th Gualtiero Barilla dies, who bequeath to his sisters his share of the Company.
 Riccardo buys his sisters’ shares and runs the Company with the help of his wife Virginia.
-Barilla had 300 workers and produced 30 tons of pasta a day.
+Barilla has 300 workers and produces 30 tons of pasta a day.